 - If it’s really the freelancer’s fault, can you improve your hiring practices so you find a better freelancer next time?

-And always remember — a freelancer is not an employee.
+And always remember — Should You Quit Your Job and Become a Freelancer?a freelancer is not an employee.
 Many freelancers have escaped 9-to-5 employment precisely to have more control over their time and better work-life balance.
 Jeopardize this at your peril.

 Don't miss the next blog post!